The Albany Movement

 Dr. Martin Luther King, Jr. awards also included was the Brotherhood Award, in 1967.
 In 1968, he received the Nehru Award for International Understanding.
 He received 2 posthumous awards.
 The 1977 Presidential Medal of Freedom and the 2004 Congressional Gold Medal was given in his honor.
 In 1971, Martin Luther King, Jr. Day was established.
 In 1986, it became a federal holiday.
 Also, Washington State had a county renamed in memory of him.
 In 2011, a Martin Luther King, Jr. Memorial was dedicated and placed in the National Mall in Washington, D.C.

-To read more about Martin Luther King Jr., the Albany movement, and his fight for freedom of African Americans, visit KNCB.org.
-Our Christian broadcasting network offers free Christian movies and a variety of Christian videos for your viewing pleasure.
+To read more about Martin Luther King Jr., the Albany movement, and his fight for freedom for African Americans, visit KNCB.org.
+Our Christian broadcasting network offers free Christian movies and a variety of Christian videos on demand and audio sermons for your viewing and listening pleasure.

 ©Minister Vivian H. Caine – All Rights Reserved